-When it comes to protecting your home, there are several types of dogs.
+When it comes to protecting your home there are several types of dogs for the job.
 Some are alert barkers, meaning they will let you know anytime anything moves outside your home that is “not supposed to be there,” or when someone knocks at the door, rings your bell, etc. (Shetland sheepdogs excel at this!)
 Then there are guardian dogs.
 These breeds will not only let you know there is someone around, they would do something about it.
 This list mentions the 10 breeds that take guarding your home seriously.

 #1 – Giant Schnauzer

 The Giant Schnauzer is not only intimating due to its size, but they have a menacing bark and fierce bite.
 I have known owners of these dogs that could not have company over because they were over protective and under socialized.

 An intelligent and intense breed, the Akita can be very loyal to its owner and very standoffish to strangers.
 Of course, this is what they were bred for.
 Like most of these breeds, they need to be well socialized if plan on taking them off your property or want to have people over.

 Also generally thought of as a “herding” dog, they are actually tenders, meaning they were bred to run the border and keep the flock where they were supposed to be, as well as watch for predators.
 Very intense and loyal, they will easily attack someone who threatens their home.

 The Chow Chow’s somewhat iffy reputation comes from the fact that it is a great guard dog.
 Considering they were once used to guard the great palaces in Asia, it makes sense that they would be temperamental and very protective.